AhmedElsherbini/prokaryotic_assembly_annotate/README.md

 # prokaryotic_assembly_annotate
-For bacterial genomes assembly and annotate
+For bacterial genomes assembly and annotation